owid/covid-19-data/public/data/README.md

 **Our complete COVID-19 dataset is available in [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv), [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx), and [JSON](https://covid.ourworldindata.org/data/owid-covid-data.json) formats, and includes all of our historical data on the pandemic up to the date of publication.**

 The CSV and XLSX files follow a format of 1 row per location and date.
-The JSON version is split by country ISO code, with an array of daily records as the value.
+The JSON version is split by country ISO code, with static variables and an array of daily records.

 The variables represent all of our main data related to confirmed cases, deaths, and testing, as well as other variables of potential interest.